How to fix “Erase Assistant is not Supported On This Mac” error

 However, the error seems to be an issue experienced mainly by those who own MacBook Pro 2017 models running macOS Ventura.
 But generally, older models can also share this problem.

-What to do if Erase Assistant is not supported on your Mac?
+What to do if Erase Assistant is not supported on this Mac

 If you see a notification explaining that other volumes need to be erased before you can erase all content and settings, you may have used Boot Camp to install Microsoft Windows on your Mac.
 In that case, you must first use Boot Camp to remove Windows and its partition before resetting your Mac.

 If your device doesn’t meet the requirements, you won’t be able to use Erase Assistant.
-However, you can still do the traditional way of wiping out your Mac, which is mentioned below.
+However, you can still go the traditional route of wiping out your Mac, which is mentioned below.

 Reset Mac without Erase Assistant

-Without an Erase Assistant, there are various ways to reset your Mac, depending on the macOS it’s running and whether it’s an Intel-based Mac or not.
+Even without Erase Assistant’s help, there are still various ways to reset your Mac depending on the macOS it’s running and whether it’s an Intel-based Mac or not.

 Here’s a comprehensive guide that covers different ways to reset a Mac based on its macOS and model.